 Is Kanban a viable scaling framework?

-I was very pleased to confirm what I had already suspected and that was that not only did it work on paper but it worked in practice too.
+I was very pleased to confirm what I had already suspected.
+That not only did it work on paper, but it worked in practice too.
 However, it wasn’t just a board with swim lanes, columns and WIP limits.
 There is a lot more to Kanban that one must understand before using it for anything more than tracking stories through the sprint.